zappa/Zappa/README.md

         "lambda_description": "Your Description", // However you want to describe your project for the AWS console.
 Default "Zappa Deployment".
         "lambda_handler": "your_custom_handler", // The name of Lambda handler.
 Default: handler.lambda_handler
         "layers": ["arn:aws:lambda:<region>:<account_id>:layer:<layer_name>:<layer_version>"], // optional lambda layers
         "lambda_concurrency": 10, // Sets the maximum number of simultaneous executions for a function, and reserves capacity for that concurrency level.
 Default is None.
+If `provisioned_concurrency` is also set, it cannot exceed this value.
         "lets_encrypt_key": "s3://your-bucket/account.key", // Let's Encrypt account key path.
 Can either be an S3 path or a local file path.
         "log_level": "DEBUG", // Set the Zappa log level.
 Can be one of CRITICAL, ERROR, WARNING, INFO and DEBUG.
 Default: DEBUG
         "manage_roles": true, // Have Zappa automatically create and define IAM execution roles and policies.
 Default true.
 If false, you must define your own IAM Role and role_name setting.